beb050123/ExcelREI/README.md

-# Excel-to-Trello
+# ExcelREI

-Excel-to-Trello is a local host server application that allows users to select Excel files from their local system, process them, and create corresponding cards on Trello.
+ExcelREI is a local host server application that allows users to select Excel files from their local system, process them, and create corresponding cards on Trello.

 ## Getting Started